Opsview 6.8.x End of Support

 By default, this option is disabled.
 Once the option is enabled, you should be able to see Multi-Tenancy under the Configuration menu.

-Adding a Tenancy Copied
+Adding a tenancy Copied

-To add a new Tenancy, navigate to Multi-Tenancy within the Configuration menu and then click Add New.
+To add a new tenancy, navigate to Multi-Tenancy within the Configuration menu and then click Add New.

 In the above example, we are creating a new Tenancy based on the ‘Opsview Servers’ Role.
 This Role has access to view and modify only the hosts within the ‘Monitoring Servers’ Host Group, and can only view Service Checks on those Hosts that are within the service group ‘Application ’ Opsview’.